sonroyaalmerol/m3u-stream-merger-proxy/README.md

 Uses the channel title or `tvg-name` (as fallback) to merge multiple identical channels into one.
 This is not an xTeVe/Threadfin replacement but is often used with it.

 > [!IMPORTANT]
+> Starting `0.16.0`, Redis will be removed as a dependency.
+There will be no databases required for the proxy from this version moving forward.
+> Migrating to `0.16.0` is as easy as removing the Redis container from your compose file.
+> Due to a major change on how data is being processed, any Redis persistence cannot be migrated over and a sync from the original M3U sources will be required.

+> [!NOTICE]
-> All versions after `0.10.0` will require an external Redis/Valkey instance.
-The SQLite database within the data folder will not be used going forward.
+> All versions after `0.10.0` until `0.15.2` requires an external Redis/Valkey instance.
 For data persistence, refer to the [Redis](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/) docs.
-The sample `docker-compose.yml` below has also been modified to include Redis.
 > To see the README of a specific version, navigate to the specific tag of the desired version (e.g. [`0.10.0`](https://github.com/sonroyaalmerol/m3u-stream-merger-proxy/tree/0.10.0)).

 ## How It Works